authier-pm/authier/web-extension/README.md

 ## Check output in dist

 since it is common to bump into a dependency which breaks webpack silently, it's best to check at least parsing on the webpack output.
-We can do this by `yarn checkBuildOutput`
+We can do this by `pnpm checkBuildOutput`